Brancale/counting-covid19/README.md

 * United States, South Korea, Japan, Taiwan: poverty data from the [CIA World Factbook](https://www.cia.gov/library/publications/resources/the-world-factbook/)

 ## License <a name="license"></a>
 This app is licensed under the MIT License.
-If you find this dashboard useful, I respectfully ask that you include an acknowledgement or citation of its source.
+If you find this dashboard useful for your own work, I respectfully ask that you include an acknowledgement or citation of its source.